Positive Representations of Split Real Simply-laced Quantum Groups: Remarks on Conjecture

-for $r$ distinguished parameters $\l'_i$, where $r$ is the rank of $\g_\R$. \end{Thm} \begin{proof} Let us rename the variables so that it starts from $u_1$ all the way up to $u_{l(w_0)}$ from the left.
-Then we can see that for each $k$, there exists a unique weight from $F_i$ of the form
+for $r$ distinguished parameters $\l'_i$, where $r$ is the rank of $\g_\R$. \end{Thm} \begin{proof} Let $\bii=(i_1,...,i_N)$ be the reduced word.
+We see that for each $k=1,...,N$, there exists a unique weight from some $F_i$ of the form